redwarp/blog/content/image-filters/index.md

 `COPY_BYTES_PER_ROW_ALIGNMENT` is equal to 256.
 So we need to calculate a number of bytes per row that is a multiple of 256 and that equal to the closest multiple of 256.
 Damn.

 > Let's take again our 48x32 image.
-It's width is 48.
+Its width is 48.
 There is 4 bytes per pixel, so we would want to read 4 x 48 = 192 bytes per row.
 >
 > 192 is not a multiple of 256, so we take the next multiple of 256 that fits 192.
 In this case, well, that is 256.
 It will be our `padded_bytes_per_row` value.